cute cake and photo by kiki la ruHere's wishing my mother a beautiful birthday!

 We had never explored the North End, Boston's Italian district, and were excited to walk through during one of their festivals.
 Every weekend of July and August they celebrate the Madonna with a parade and tons of food.
 You can see that people have pinned dollar bills to the Madonna icon.

 Towards the end of the Trail you enter Charlestown and see the imposing obelisk of the Bunker Hill Monument.
-The view from the top is wonderful (despite the construction).

 But the climb up is a challenge.
 275 steps is no small feat.
 Perhaps it's more than coincidence that this is near the end of the trail because going up and down is fairly exhausting.
 It made me at least less concerned about the large Italian pasta lunch.